Graphic of Ruby Bridges Walk to School Day. Text with the title on a lavender purple background.

 How to Plan a Ruby Bridges Walk to School Day Celebration

 Define your purpose.
 The goal of Ruby Bridges Walk to School Day is to engage in constructive conversations about racism, bullying, and activism.
-These conversations will be different depending on where you are and what issues are most important to students.
 Before you plan your event, reflect on the purpose of Ruby Bridges Walk to School Day.
 Think about how the celebration can positively impact your community.
 Discuss your ideas with your Safe Routes team or with students.

 • Why do you want to host a Ruby Bridges Walk to School Day celebration?